 Reapply Thermal Paste On CPU

-A quality thermal paste is crucial for maintaining normal temperature of CPU and prevent computer overheating.
-Thermal compound is applied between heat sinks and component.
-CPU and GPU are the only component on which thermal paste can be used because they have heat sinks attached on them.
+However, CPU and GPU are the only component on which thermal paste is used.
 The Arctic Silver is popular best thermal paste which only cost 5 dollars.
 You can also learn methods of How to apply thermal paste here.